-In 1877, some of the best-known dinosaurs were first discovered by Arthur Lakes, a professor at the Colorado School of Mines in Golden.
+In 1877 a professor at the Colorado School of Mines in Golden, Arthur Lakes, discovered some of today’s best-known dinosaur fossils.
 These included Apatosaurus; Stegosaurus, the Colorado State Fossil; and Allosaurus.
 These specimens represent animals that lived 150 million years ago in the Late Jurassic Period, also known as the “Age of Giants.”

 Nearby Rooney Ranch was homesteaded in the early 1860s.

 T. rex tooth was found nearby on South Table Mountain and recognized as that of a large carnivorous dinosaur.
 (T. rex was not formally named by paleontologists until a partial skeleton was unearthed in Montana in 1905).

 First material ever collected from the world-famous Morrison Formation of Late Jurassic age was found at Dinosaur Ridge.
 Some of the best-known dinosaurs were found here, including Stegosaurus, Apatosaurus, Diplodocus, and Allosaurus.
 Fifteen quarries were opened along the Dakota Hogback in the Morrison area in search of these fossils.